-The algebra (1), slide 23, generates the scattering matrix, by giving us the boundary condition that replaces $|\text{in}\rangle$ -states by $|\text{out}\rangle$ -states.
+The algebra (1), slide 23, generates the scattering matrix, by giving us the boundary condition that replaces $|in\rangle$ -states by $|out\rangle$ -states.
 This boundary condition replaces the old brick wall model and, in the spherical harmonics expansion, it is embarrassingly easy to derive

-All of this is NOT a model, or a theory, or an assumption, but a calculation . . .
+All of this is NOT a model, or a theory, or an assumption, but a calculation made as to how to continue, such as the eternal BH Penrose diagram and the antipodal identification, and some of my choices are being criticised as they may seem illogical.

-Apart from the most basic assumption of unitary evolution, which forces us to fold the Penrose diagram along the antipodes, this is nothing more than applying GR and quantum mechanics!
+Apart from the most basic assumption of unitary evolution, which forces us to fold the Penrose diagram along the antipodes, this is nothing more than applying GR and quantum mechanics !